metricationmatters/research/proposals/ProposedPrefixes.md

 It simplifies the system to only have prefixes in multiples of 10<sup>3</sup> units and makes it match Engineering notation.
 The main reason is the simplication of the system which makes things easier to teach, learn, and use.

 Proposal:

+Regularize the prefix names from previous irregular rules.

 Deprecate 4 prefixes.
 If not deprecate then at least change 4 existing prefixes to be in more regular form.